sonejiMeet/TinySpacer/README.md

 1. Download the `tinyspacer.exe` release or build from source.
 2. Run it.
-3. Look for the numbered TinySpacer icon in the system tray.
+3. Look for the numbered TinySpacer icon in the system tray which shows group you are currently inside.
    (If you don't see it, press on "show hidden icons" and drag the TinySpacer icon to the taskbar.)

    ![tray icon](https://github.com/user-attachments/assets/1fbfd8a6-7d0f-4f3a-9b04-f3442f1f2708)